vitalpoltava/mf-boilerplate/README.md

 3. `yarn build`
 4. `yarn start`

-Then we should prepare a host
+Then we should prepare a host:

 5. `cd ../host`
 6. `yarn install`
 7. `yarn start`